Edwards-R/understanding_docs/understandings/examples.md

 In conclusion, the presence of *Eumenes mediterraneus* in the Understanding's region is almost certainly a synanthropic arrival via container ship.
 There is no evidence of significant confusion with any extant group, nor indeed any realistic probability of confusion at all.
 The correct course of action to take is to add *Eumenes mediterraneus* as a new Understanding rather than a split of an existing Understanding.

-### Present
+### Presence of significant, widespread confusion
-The names *Andrena scotica*, *Andrena carantonia*, and *Andrena trimmerana* have been embroiled in dispute for well over a hundred years.
+The names *Andrena scotica*, *Andrena carantonica*, and *Andrena trimmerana* have been embroiled in dispute for well over a hundred years.
 The genus *Andrena* is one of the largest genera of bees and covers a wide range globally.
 The genus is also known to have radiated quite substantially, suggesting a high degree of change is somehow inherent in the group.
 This combination of factors has led to a number of significant confusions in the taxonomic group

+With the grouping of *A. scotica*, *A. trimmerana*, and *A. carantonica*, there are known to be multiple uses of these names, with different countries maintaining their own interpretations over decades.
+As these examples are examining problems from the view of the United Kingdom, the first task is to trace the history of nomenclature from within this region - especially as the history differers from the current publications.

 - Messy split with taxon that is everywhere and no-one knows where the problems are